-Dr. Susan Bradley, Dean Humanities and Social Sciences Division sbradley@butlercc.edu or 316.323.6725
+Dr. Susan Bradley, Dean 316.322.6725 sbradley@butlercc.edu

 The Associate in Arts degree is designed for students planning to transfer to a four-year college and requires a minimum of 12 credit hours of Required English/Literature Courses in addition to general education requirements.